-Radio waves of natural origin are extreme weak and their detection requires large reception surfaces (antennas) and the most sensitive receivers.
-This sensitivity also increases the interference potential for a passive operation.
-The combination of frequencies fixed by nature and weak signals asks for a well-protected environment.
+Radio waves of natural origin are extreme weak; a large reception surface (antenna) and a very sensitive receiver are required.
+This sensitivity increases the interference potential for a passive service.
+The combination of fixed frequencies and weak signals asks for a protected environment.